Viewing time: 3 mins. 50 secs.

 For example, I’m going to assume your book is about the kinds of things one needs to know to run a household.
 Does that include appliances?
 If it does, you might need to research the best vacuum cleaners.
 The best dishwashers.
 The best irons.

-Or, if your book is going in a slightly different direction, you might want to give advice on the best software for all sorts of things ranging from recipe management, to bill paying, to dinner party planning.
+Or, if your book is going in a slightly different direction, you might want to give advice on the best software for many things, ranging from recipe management, to bill paying, to dinner party planning.

 And if YOU are not sure of the direction in which you want the book to go, then that’s something you need to think about.
 I’ve never been a big fan of unnecessary work, so don’t start writing until you have the plan for your book sorted out in your own mind.